 Armed conflicts cause enormous human suffering, especially among the affected civilian populations.
 One of the greatest humanitarian challenges is to improve respect for international humanitarian law.
-In 2012, Switzerland and the International Committee of the Red Cross launched a diplomatic consultation process aimed at strengthening compliance mechanisms of international humanitarian law.
+Between 2012 and 2015, Switzerland and the International Committee of the Red Cross jointly consulted States on ways and means of strengthening the application of international humanitarian law.

-The protective legal framework established by international humanitarian law is by and large adequate.
-The main challenge now is to strengthen respect for this body of law and to prevent the gradual erosion of its credibility.
+The protective legal framework established by international humanitarian law (IHL) is by and large adequate.
+The main challenge now is to strengthen respect for this body of law and to prevent the risk of erosion of its credibility.

-For this reason, between 2012 and April 2015, Switzerland and the International Committee of the Red Cross (ICRC) have conducted a major consultation process open to all States Parties to the Geneva Conventions with the aim of identifying ways to strengthen compliance with international humanitarian law.
-This initiative is based on Resolution 1 adopted at the 31st International Conference of the Red Cross and Red Crescent, which took place in Geneva in 2011.
+Between 2012 and April 2015, Switzerland and the International Committee of the Red Cross (ICRC) undertook to consult States on possible means to strengthen the application of IHL and reinforce dialogue on IHL issues among States.
+This initiative was based on Resolution 1 of the 31st International Conference of the Red Cross and Red Crescent 2011.